rvailleux/presentations/Web_technologies_for_application_2023/slides.md

 ---

-# how does it work?
+# How does it work?

 ![height:500](./assets/mesh_sheme.png)
 *Scheme by Fatih Erikci*

 ---

-# how does it work?
+# How does it work?
 ![height:500px](./assets/sfu_sheme.png)
 *Scheme by Fatih Erikci*